Birational morphisms and Poisson moduli spaces: Invisible sheaves and minimal lifts

 Moreover, for any exceptional component $f$,

 \end{prop}

 \begin{proof} The subsheaves of $\pi^!\sO_Y/\sO_X$ are in natural correspondence with the subsheaves of $\pi^!\sO_Y$ containing $\sO_X$.
-If $M$ is such a subsheaf, then $M/\sO_X$ is exceptional iff $\pi^!\sO_Y/M$ is exceptional.
+If $M$ is such a subsheaf, then $M/\sO_X$ is invisible iff $\pi^!\sO_Y/M$ is invisible.
 In particular, $\pi^!\sO_Y/M$ cannot have any $0$-dimensional subsheaves, so that it has homological dimension $\le 1$.
-Thus $M$ is locally free, and $M\cong {\cal L}(D)$ for some exceptional divisor $D$.
+Thus $M$ is locally free, and $M\cong \sO_X(D)$ for some exceptional divisor $D$.
 Moreover, we compute

 In particular, if we express $D$ in terms of the orthonormal basis $e_f$, then every coefficient must be either 0 or 1.
 In other words,